jbcannon/REU/assignments/research-poster.md

 This is the focus of most research posters, and it should take up approximately 30% of the poster space.
 Figures with captions and a few bulleted summaries are usually adequate for this section.
 Provide one or more figures that illustrate your data (e.g., bar graph or scatterplot) including all appropriate elements as discussed in class.

 - Explain any trends in your data such as comparing treatment means or a description of the correlations you found (strong/weak, positive/negative, means, differences, etc.).
-- For each statistical analysis you do, report statistical information (e.g., test statistic, degrees of freedom, P-value).
+- For each statistical analysis you do, report statistical information (e.g., test statistic, degrees of freedom, *P*-value).

 #### Discussion